apache/zeppelin/docs/development/writingzeppelinspell.md

 ### 2. Using

-Spell works like interpreter.
-Thus, use the `MAGIC` to execute spell in a notebook page. (you might need to refresh after enabling)
+Spell works like an interpreter.
+Thus, use the `MAGIC` to execute spell in a note. (you might need to refresh after enabling)

 <img class="img-responsive" style="width:70%" src="../assets/themes/zeppelin/img/docs-img/writing_spell_using.gif" />